Skip to content

 • Create a Virtual Environment

-Enter cmd in the address bar of the folder and press Enter.
-In the black terminal window that pops up, execute the following command:
+In the folder's address bar, type cmd and press Enter.
+In the opened terminal window, execute the following command:

 bash